bjt-user/Linux/dnf.md

 ```
 sudo dnf autoremove
 ```
-This seemed to have removed too many packages.
+This seemed to have removed too many packages.\
+For example `pass` was removed.